bioinfo-pf-curie/geniac/utils/docs/run.rst

 ****************

-For specific options of the analysis pipeline, use the `README`.
+Here, we only describe the general guidelines tun run any pipeline.
+For specific options of the analysis pipeline, refer to the `README.md` dedicated to the pipeline you want to run.

 .. _run-profiles: